wri/carbon-budget/readme.md

 The date component of the output directory on s3 generally must be changed in `constants_and_names.py` for each output file.

+##### Running the emissions model
+The gross emissions script is the only part of the model that uses C++.
+Thus, it must be manually compiled before running.
+There are a few different versions of the emissions script: one for the standard model and a few other for sensitivity analyses.
+The command for compiling the C++ script is (subbing in the actual file name):

+`c++ /usr/local/app/emissions/cpp_util/calc_gross_emissions_[VERSION].cpp -o /usr/local/app/emissions/cpp_util/calc_gross_emissions_[VERSION].exe -lgdal`

+For the standard model and the sensitivity analyses that don't specifically affect emissions, it is:

+`c++ /usr/local/app/emissions/cpp_util/calc_gross_emissions_generic.cpp -o /usr/local/app/emissions/cpp_util/calc_gross_emissions_generic.exe -lgdal`

 #### Master script
 The master script runs through all of the non-preparatory scripts in the model: some removal factor creation, gross removals, carbon